underthecurve/underthecurve.github.io/_posts/2016-06-07-newspaper-editorial-boards.markdown

 All of this is to say that **the whole *point* of the Editorial Board is to express institutional viewpoints, and to offer political endorsements, *not* to cover the news.** I understand this now, and I don't doubt newspaper political endorsements matter, especially in local elections.

-Ultimately, though, I still find it hard to reconcile the fact that the Editorial Board gives the newspaper's institutional viewpoint, and yet has no bearing on the newspaper's story coverage.
+Ultimately, though, I still find it hard to reconcile the fact that the Editorial Board gives the newspaper's opinion, and yet has no bearing on the newspaper's story coverage.